 I compiled some essential information about supplements into a one-page handout and I hope you find it helpful.

-I wanted to share some of the helpful websites that have science-based educational information on nutrition, health, and wellness.
-I’m not not getting any commission or compensation in case you decide to visit these websites.
-I simply believe that they share science-based information that you may find helpful.
+I wanted to share some of the helpful websites that have science-based educational information on the American College of Lifestyle Medicine Pillars of Health (general health, nutrition, physical activity, sleep, stress, toxic exposures and social support).
+I will not get any commission or compensation in case you decide to visit these websites.
+I simply believe that these websites share reputable science-based information that you may find helpful.
 Feel free to reach out of you have any questions.